 At the age of eighteen, he won First Prize at The International Horn Society’s Premiere Soloist Competition, and subsequently won The North International Music Competition in Sweden, The Juilliard Concerto Competition, and the Music Academy of the West Concerto Competition.
 Prizes include The International Horn Society's Barry Tuckwell Award, Interlochen's Young Artist Award, and the Minnesota Orchestra's Twin Cities Musicians Union Award.
 As a soloist, he has performed recitals in venues including Carnegie Hall, David Geffen Hall, National Opera Center, Suntory Hall in Tokyo, Salzburg Golden Hall, Lucerne Culture and Congress Centre, and Les Invalides in Paris.
 He covers the full range of the horn repertoire, and has performed with the Boston Symphony Orchestra, Mozarteum Blaserphilharmonie, Österreichisches Ensemble für Neue Musik, New York Concerti Sinfonietta, Sarasota Orchestra, Camerata New Jersey, Axiom Ensemble, Music Academy of the West's Academy Festival Orchestra, Orchestral Society of New York, and gave the New York Premiere of Oliver Knussen's Horn Concerto in Alice Tully Hall with Mark Wigglesworth and The Juilliard Orchestra.

-Sought after as an orchestral horn player, he performs as solo horn of the Münchener Kammerorchester, and has performed with the Wiener Kammerochester, Wiener Mozart Orchestra, Lucerne Festival Orchestra, Goettingen Baroque Orchestra, Vienna Baroque Orchestra, Camerata Salzburg, Bad Reichenhall Philharmonie, Philharmonie Salzburg, Miami City Ballet Orchestra, Saint Paul Chamber Orchestra, New York Classical Players, Harrisburg Symphony, Southwest Florida Symphony, Juilliard415, and Trinity Baroque Orchestra, with many of the world's finest conductors including William Christie, Masaaki Suzuki, Bernard Haitink, Herbert Blomstedt, Esa-Pekka Salonen, Yannick Nézet-Séguin, Fabio Luisi, Gianandrea Noseda, and Sir Simon Rattle.
+Sought after as an orchestral horn player, he has performed as solo horn of the Münchener Kammerorchester, and with the Wiener Kammerochester, Wiener Mozart Orchestra, Lucerne Festival Orchestra, Goettingen Baroque Orchestra, Vienna Baroque Orchestra, Camerata Salzburg, Bad Reichenhall Philharmonie, Philharmonie Salzburg, Miami City Ballet Orchestra, Saint Paul Chamber Orchestra, New York Classical Players, Harrisburg Symphony, Southwest Florida Symphony, Juilliard415, and Trinity Baroque Orchestra, with many of the world's finest conductors including William Christie, Masaaki Suzuki, Bernard Haitink, Herbert Blomstedt, Esa-Pekka Salonen, Yannick Nézet-Séguin, Fabio Luisi, Gianandrea Noseda, and Sir Simon Rattle.
 He can be heard on Concertante! featuring Les Vents Francais, released by Warner Classics.
 He has performed on Broadway, and recorded film music for Columbia Pictures and Sony Pictures Entertainment.